dwojtasik/PyHook/README.rst

 Models for pipelines can be downloaded by links from ``download.txt`` that are supplied in their respective directory.

-If antyvirus detects PyHook as dangerous software add exception for it because it is due to DLL injection capabilities.
+If antivirus detects PyHook as dangerous software add exception for it because it is due to DLL injection capabilities.

 Build
 =====